reactive-python/reactpy/docs/source/about/contributor-guide.rst

     nox -s test_docs

 Building the documentation as it's deployed in production requires Docker_.
-Once you've installed, you can run:
+Once you've installed Docker, you can run:

 .. code-block:: bash

     nox -s docs_in_docker

-You should then navigate to  to see the documentation.
+Where you can then navigate to http://localhost:5000..

 Release Process